ibis-hdl/compiler/Readme.md

 set(RapidJSON_INCLUDE_DIR "${RapidJSON_SOURCE_DIR}/include" CACHE STRING "")
 ```

-- By starting using precompiled headers by CMake, some smaller problems rise.
-  E.g. *reference to 'util' is ambiguous* error since name lookup got
-  'boost::locale::util' and 'eda::util' for i.e. 'util::user_home_dir'
-  at source/ibis/src/init.cpp - this isn't fatal, but even not tidy.

 - l10n seems to have a problem with PCH support, warning/error rises:
   "xgettext: error while opening "../source/common//..cmake_pch.hxx.cxx"
   for reading: No such file or directory